OpenEnergyPlatform/academy/docs/tutorials/99_other/beginners_guide.md

 ## 3.1.
 Create Factsheets

-- The drop-down menu shows you the 3 different Factsheet categories and the tab **Overview**, which offers an introduction and explanation of the Factsheet options
+- The drop-down menu shows you the 3 different Factsheet categories and the tab **Overview**, which offers an introduction and explanation of the Factsheet options.

-- Select a suitable factsheet category from the drop-down menu
+- Select a suitable factsheet category from the drop-down menu.

-  - Frameworks: to describe the fundamental structure or toolbox to build a model, e.g. TIMES
+  - Frameworks: to describe the fundamental structure or toolbox to build a model, e.g. TIMES.

   - Models: to describe a model that has been used to run a scenario; ideally this relates to a scenario for which you have uploaded data to the OEP.

   - Scenarios: to describe a scenario; ideally one for which you have uploaded data to the OEP already.

-- Each category has a plus button next to the title to access the fill out form
+- Each category has a plus button next to the title to access the fill out form.

 - Scenario Factsheet option offers you to create a new scenario factsheet for a new study or add a Scenario Factsheet to an existing study.

   ![](https://openenergyplatform.org/media/image/2020/12/factsheet.png)

-- Fill out the interactive fields and choose from the pre-defined responses
+- Fill out the interactive fields and choose from the pre-defined responses.

   - There are different tabs including further required fields marked with a \*.